finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

         Boolean byTaxlots = true; // Boolean | Whether or not to expand the holdings to return the underlying tax-lots.
 Defaults to   False.
         Integer includeSettlementEventsAfterDays = 56; // Integer | Number of days ahead to bring back settlements from, in relation to the specified effectiveAt
         String timelineScope = "timelineScope_example"; // String | The scope of the Timeline.
         String timelineCode = "timelineCode_example"; // String | The code of the Timeline.
+This can optionally include a colon, followed by the Closed Period Id to use at the head of the timeline, for a timeline with unconfirmed periods.
         String closedPeriodId = "closedPeriodId_example"; // String | The closed period ID.
 If this is specified, both timelineScope and timelineCode must be specified.
 Either closedPeriodId or effectiveAt can be used with a Timeline. try {
             // uncomment the below to set overrides at the request level